run-x/opta-docs/content/en/Modules reference/Environment modules/aws.md

 * `node_instance_type` -- Optional.
 The [ec2 instance type](https://aws.amazon.com/ec2/instance-types/) for the nodes.
 Defaults
   to t3.medium (highly unrecommended to set to smaller)
 * `k8s_version` -- Optional.
 The Kubernetes version for the cluster.
 Must be [supported by EKS](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html)
+* `spot_instances` -- Optional.
+A boolean specifying whether to use [spot instances](https://aws.amazon.com/ec2/spot/)
+  for the default nodegroup or not.
+The spot instances will be configured to have the max price equal to the on-demand price (so no danger of overcharging). *WARNING*: By using spot instances you must accept the real risk of frequent abrupt node terminations and possibly (although extremely rarely) even full blackouts (all nodes die).
+The former is a small risk as containers of opta services will be automatically restarted on surviving nodes.
+So just make sure to specify a minimum of more than 1 containers -- opta by default attempts to spread them out amongst many nodes.
+The former is a graver concern which can be addressed by having multiple node groups of different instance types (see aws nodegroup module) and ideally at least one non-spot.
+Default false

 ## aws-nodegroup
 Create an additional nodegroup for the primary EKS cluster.
 Note that the